 The School Health Nurse team can provide sexual health advice to young people so they can make informed safe decisions about their health, with up-to-date information on an individual basis

 The School Nursing service is confidential.
 You can discuss personal information in confidence.
 We will not discuss information with anyone else without a young person’s permission.
 We would only pass on any information in order to protect someone from serious harm.
 Whenever possible we would discuss this with a young person first.
 School nurses encourage young people to talk to their parents.

 Targeted support for vulnerable children and families

-The School Health Nurse Team supports children and their families at meetings arranged by social services or Team Around the Child (TAC) meetings that have identified specific health difficulties and plan how to support the family or young person to address these health needs.
+The School Health Nurse Team supports children and their families at meetings arranged by social services, identifying specific health difficulties and planning how to support the family or young person to address these health needs.